light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 ## Node titles

 In order to a node to appear as an element inside MCWW, it has to have a special title in this simple format: `<Label:category[/tab]:sortRowNumber[/sortColNumber]> other args`.
-Categories are: "prompt", "output", "important", "advanced" (or their plural forms). "prompt" and "output" are mandatory.
+Categories are: "prompt", "output", "important", "advanced" (or their plural forms), or a custom category. "prompt" and "output" are mandatory.
 Some other components accept additional properties after the title, for example min, max, step (for CFG in examples) is used to set a range and steps for Slider component.
 Examples:
 - `<Prompt:prompt:1>`
 - `<Image 1:prompt/Image 1:1>`
 - `<Image 2:prompt/Image 2:2>`